Chennithala: Location

-Chennithala is located in the Mavelikkara Taluk of Alappuzha district, in the Kerala state.
-Chennithala village is 6 km north from Mavelikkara, 4 km from Mannar to south, 9 km from Harippad (towards east) and 12 km from Chengannur (towards West) Town.
+Chennithala is located in the Mavelikkara Taluk of Alappuzha district, in the state of Kerala.
+Chennithala village is 6 km north from Mavelikkara, 4 km from Mannar to south, 9 km from Harippad (towards east) and 12 km from Chengannur (towards west) town.

-Valiya perumpumpuzha bridge connects Chennithala to Thattarambalam in the south part.
-Achankovil River flows through Chennithala.
+The Valiya Perumpumpuzha Bridge connects Chennithala to Thattarambalam in the south part.
+The Achankovil River flows through Chennithala.

 Demographics

 As of 2011 Census, Chennithala had a population of 12,360 with 5,719 males and 6,641 females.
 Chennithala census town has an area of 6.38 km2 with 3,345 families residing in it.
 8% of the population was under 6 years of age.
 Chennithala had an average literacy of 97% higher than the state average of 94%; male literacy was 98.2% and female literacy was 95.9%.

 Transportation

-The very nearest railway station is Mavelikara (MVLK) and the other nearby railway stations include Chengannur (CNGR) and Harippad (HAD).
-In addition to this, the Thiruvala (TRVL) and Kayamkulam Junction (KYJ) Railway Stations are well connected by both KSRTC and private buses.
+The nearest railway station is Mavelikara (MVLK), other nearby railway stations include Chengannur (CNGR) and Harippad (HAD).
+In addition to this, the Thiruvala (TRVL) and Kayamkulam Junction (KYJ) Railway Stations are connected by both KSRTC and private buses.
 The nearest KSRTC station is located in Mavelikkara and buses to most of the stations in the Kerala state are interconnected by KSRTC.
-In addition to this, a few interstate services are also available (Mavelikara-Tenkasi-Mavelikara service) which does not pass through Chennithala.
+A few interstate services are also available (Mavelikara-Tenkasi-Mavelikara service) which does not pass through Chennithala.